 I am a full-stack developer who likes building things.

 I make pretty great sand-castles and dubious rafts, but I really excel at making damns.
-When I’m not near water I also enjoy writing code and talking about things that are completely off-topic as if I seriously think it is actually the matter at hand.
+When I’m not near water building real things, I also enjoy writing code and talking about things that are completely off-topic as if I seriously think it is actually the matter at hand.

-This page is just me flaunting my wares to some cool cats doing awesome things who need a developer to make stuff happen.
+This page is just me flaunting my wares to some cool cats doing anything awesome and need an extra developer to help make stuff happen.

-If you’re just a normal person looking to read blogs from a millennial who doesn’t know what he is doing you’re in the wrong place and you should see my blog.
+If you’re just a normal person looking to read blogs from a millennial who doesn’t know what he is doing I need to sadly inform you that you’re in the wrong place, you should see my blog.

-Well whoever you are, you are most welcome.
+Well whoever you may be, you are most welcome.

 TypeScript, Elm, GraphQL, ML, Kubernetes